Spice-Crusted Swordfish with Capers

 Finish and Serve

 Tilt the skillet and spoon off any fat.
 Add the butter, capers, and lemon wedges and cook, spooning the melted butter over the fish until the underside is golden and an instant-read thermometer registers 120°F to 125°F in the center for medium-rare, 2 to 3 minutes depending on the thickness of the steaks.
-For more doneness, cook the swordfish to 130°F for medium, 135°F for medium-well, and 145°F for well done fish.
+For more well-done swordfish, cook to 130°F for medium, 135°F for medium-well, and 145°F for well done fish.

 Transfer the swordfish to a small platter and spoon the pan sauce on top.
 Sprinkle with flaky sea salt and serve at once.